fionaxichen/fionaxichen.github.io/README.md

 ![image](https://user-images.githubusercontent.com/120151846/206618640-70c5f88d-ab93-4543-9290-759f211a1783.png)

-# Project 2: Shopper Hiring Problem Project (Used Bigquery SQL and Tableau)
+# Project 2: Shopper Hiring Problem Project (Used BigQuery SQL and Tableau)

 ## Context
 In this simulated dataset, we have been running an A/B test on our shopper hiring funnel to see if initiating the required applicant background check earlier in the process would improve conversion rates.
 The theory is that shoppers will maintain their momentum and be more likely (and start more quickly) if the required prerequisites are completed faster. <br>